ovn-org/ovn-scale-test/ansible/README.rst

 Installing Dependencies
 -----------------------

 The deploy node needs ansible.
-Docker and docker-py are required on the other nodes.
+All the other nodes should have docker engine installed.
+The following python package are required on all the nodes as well.

 ::

-    pip install -U docker-py
+    pip install -U docker-py netaddr

 Building OVN test Container Images
 ----------------------------------